LoopKit/loopdocs/docs/loop-3/loop-3-displays.md

 # Loop 3 Displays

-This LoopDocs page is for Loop 3.
+This page has detailed information about Loop 3 Displays.

-For Loop v2.2.x, follow this link: [Loop v2.2.x Displays](../operation/loop-settings/displays.md).
+If you are running Loop v2.2.x, follow this link: [Loop v2.2.x Displays](../operation/loop-settings/displays.md).

 ## Main Loop Screen